How long does coke stay in your system? A single line of cocaine can stay in your system and show up on a drug test five days later.

-There is never a straightforward answer regarding how long cocaine or crack can be detected within urine and blood etc., because it depends on a number of factors, including the person, the drug, usage history, and the test itself.
+When detecting crack or cocaine in the urine or blood, there is never a straightforward answer regarding how long it will remain.
+It depends on several factors, including the person, the drug, usage history, and the test itself.

 All of the cocaine metabolites are then filtered through the kidneys before they leave the body.
 Although the drugs lose their effect quickly, it has little impact on the metabolism of the drug.